intelligent-soft-robots/pam_documentation/C5_visual_ball_tracking.md

 tennicam_client_display
 ```

-A mujoco simulation will start, displaying the ball.
+A MuJoCo simulation will start, displaying the ball.
 To stop the mujoco simulation, type in any terminal ```pam_mujoco_stop tennicam_client_display```.

-#### How to fix the transform of the ball
+#### How to fix the transform of the ball?

 The ball is detected in a given frame, and then its position goes through a transformation (translation and rotation).
 The transformation applied is specified in the configuration file ```/opt/mpi-is/tennicam_client/config/config.toml```